 I knew I had the physical talent and I knew I could play.
 I could do everything, I was the whole package.
 Not being cocky, but I could shot, pass, defend, I was fast, quick and had long arms.
-Now for some reason my body just couldn’t keep up, my mind and body just seems to be on two different levels.
-It was very frustrating, I think that’s part of the reason why he said that.
-He noticed something was up, or I wasn’t playing to my full potential.
+Now for some reason my body just couldn’t keep up, my mind and body just seem to be on two different levels.
+It was very frustrating because I didn’t think I was playing to my full potential.

 With All Of That Said